drstearns/tutorials/src/golang/index.md

 - `byte`: an alias for `uint8`
 - `rune`: an alias for `int32`, and is used for UTF-8 encoded characters

-Note that Go strings are [UTF-8 encoded](https://en.wikipedia.org/wiki/UTF-8), which means that individual characters may be anywhere between one and four bytes long depending on their Unicode number.s UTF-8 encoding can save significant space if most of your characters are in the ASCII range, but the variable byte length makes working with strings a bit precarious.
+Note that Go strings are [UTF-8 encoded](https://en.wikipedia.org/wiki/UTF-8), which means that individual characters may be anywhere between one and four bytes long depending on their Unicode numbers.
+UTF-8 encoding can save significant space if most of your characters are in the ASCII range, but the variable byte length makes working with strings a bit precarious.
 For example, if you use a typical `for` loop to iterate over a string, you are actually iterating over the _bytes_ in the string buffer, not necessarily the characters:

 ```go
 s := "Hello, 世界"